best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/06_cell_type_identification.md

 DimPlot(integ_seurat)
 ```
 ![](images/integrated_sample.png)
-## Correlation Method (SingleR)
+## SingleR Correlation Method
-We'll use the [SingleR](https://github.com/LTLA/SingleR) tool with a reference database of expression profiles of known cell types in order to identify our cells and clusters.
+We'll use the [SingleR](https://github.com/LTLA/SingleR) tool along with a reference database of expression profiles of known cell types in order to identify our cells and clusters.
 As mentioned in the lecture, this method measures the correlation of overall gene expression between cells in a reference database with cells in the query dataset in order to label cells

 To start, we'll use a general database of Human pure cell-types called the Human Primary Cell Type Atlas.
 This dataset along with several others is available through the [celldex](https://rdrr.io/github/LTLA/celldex/man/HumanPrimaryCellAtlasData.html) R library.
 To load:
 ```R